RednibCoding/PngPacker/README.md

 Gothic 3 The Beginning image extractor

 # How to
-- Clone or download this repo
+- clone or download this repo
-- Open the Gothic 3 The Beginning jar file with zip archiver program.
+- open the Gothic 3 The Beginning jar file with zip archiver program.
 For example `7Zip`
-- within the extracted folder locate the file named "i" in the extracted archive and drag&drop this file onto the `g3tbToImg` executable
+- within the extracted folder locate the file named "i" (this file contains all the images) in the extracted archive and drag&drop this file onto the `g3tbToImg` executable
 - an output folder should be created where the "i" file is located with all the extracted png files

 # Offtopic